Starting an FLL Team

 Local events follow their own structure.
 At officially-sanctioned FLL tournaments, teams are judged on their Project Presentation, Teamwork, and Robot Design, which is the strategy they used in programming their Robot.
 Teams will also compete in three rounds of the Robot Game.
 Only their best score that day counts!
 Teams have the opportunity to win awards in each of these categories, but the FLL Core Values remain the focus.
 “What we discover is more important than what we win.”

-TIP: If you are attending an official tournament, make sure you have a signed parental consent form for each member of your team and a completed team intro form.
+- If you are attending an official tournament, make sure you have a signed paper parental consent form for each member of your team.

 What do I do once the Challenge is released on September 3rd?